Data visualization style guides are standards for formatting and designing representations of information, like charts, graphs, tables, and diagrams.

 Who we are

-Amy Cesal is the Senior Design Director of Data Visualization at Morning Consult.
-She is a co-founder and advisory council member of the Data Visualization Society and a 3 time Information is Beautiful award winner.
-Amy holds a Master's Degree in Information Visualization from the Maryland Institute College of Art, where she is an adjunct professor.
+Amy Cesal is a freelance information designer and strategist.
+She consults with organizations to help them build data viz practices including data viz style guides.
+Amy is a co-founder of the Data Visualization Society and a 3x Information is Beautiful award winner.
+She holds a Master's Degree in Information Visualization from MICA, where she is an adjunct professor.
 She has pioneered the use of data visualizations style guidelines, and writes and speaks on the topic.
-LinkedIn
+Website | LinkedIn

 Jonathan Schwabish, PhD is a Senior Fellow at the Urban Institute and is an economist, writer, teacher, and creator of policy-relevant data visualizations.
 He is considered a leading voice for clarity and accessibility in how researchers communicate their findings.
 Dr. Schwabish helps nonprofits, research institutions, and governments at all levels improve how they communicate their work and findings to their partners, constituents, and stakeholders.
 LinkedIn